 Simply right-click on the image and rename it to something more relevant and keyword-rich.
 Doing so serves two purposes.

-First, it helps you organize, use, and archive images as they’re needed.
+First, it helps you organize, use, and archive images as needed.
 Whenever you reference an image, you’ve got the keywords you need to find at your disposal.

 Second, it plays a small role in your SEO competitiveness since search engines can read the file names of images on your blog post.